Lumi vs accessiBe

 accessiBe states accessWidget loads asynchronously.
 (Source) However, some accessibility experts caution overlays can introduce performance costs.
 (Source) Best practice: run Lighthouse/CrUX measurements.

-Start with a full catalog audit, fix high-frequency issues like missing alt text at scale, and maintain ongoing monitoring so new products don’t reintroduce gaps.
+Start with a catalog scan, review high-frequency issues like missing alt text, and maintain ongoing checks so new products do not reintroduce gaps.